-Annie Miller was what Victorians would have called “of lowly birth”.
 Jan Marsh briefly describes Annie Miller’s childhood in Pre-Raphaelite Sisterhood (not associated with this website) as horribly poor and unhygienic, saying that a neighbor had described Annie and her sister as “dirty and covered with vermin”…and that Annie’s hair was particularly “wild and filthy”.
-Poor Annie’s mother had died some time after her birth, leaving Annie and her sister to be raised by their father (an ex-soldier).
+Annie’s mother had died some time after her birth, leaving Annie and her sister to be raised by their father, an ex-soldier.
 Later, when his health declined, the girls lived with their uncle and aunt — a poor couple who made their meager livings as a cobbler and a washerwoman.

 Artist William Holman Hunt was the first to use Annie as a model.
 It is possible that he had seen her grow up in the streets.

-Hunt’s desire was to travel to the Middle East to paint scenes from the Bible in an authentic setting – leaving Annie alone to continue her ‘improvements’.
-The plan (or at least it was Hunt’s plan) was that Annie would be the faithful, dutiful, good girl and Hunt would return from his travels to find her (hopefully?) suitable for marriage.
-But they were never formally engaged.
+Hunt’s desire was to travel to the Middle East to paint scenes from the Bible in an authentic setting – leaving Annie alone to continue her education.
+Hunt’s plan was that Annie would be the faithful, dutiful, good girl and he would return from his travels to find her suitable for marriage.
+However, they were never formally engaged.

 Absence may make the heart grow fonder, but it did nothing to strengthen Annie Miller’s love — if indeed she was in love with Holman Hunt.

 Hunt did not propose to Annie after he returned.
 In fact, he did not seem to be concerned with her at all.
-He reminds me a great deal of Professor Higgins in My Fair Lady…..what was he to do with Eliza Dolittle after he made her too good to return to her world?
-Hunt was aware that Annie had been seen out socially with different men during his travels, including both the Rossetti brothers (Dante Gabriel & William Michael) and George Boyce.
+He was aware that Annie had been seen out socially with different men during his travels, including both the Rossetti brothers (Dante Gabriel & William Michael) and the aforementioned George Boyce.
 He seemed somewhat ambivalent towards her, at times referring to himself as her “guardian”.
-But Rossetti’s attentions seemed to renew his interest (as well as anger Elizabeth Siddal).
+Rossetti’s attentions did seem to somewhat renew his interest (as well as anger Elizabeth Siddal).

-Hunt convinced Annie to attend a school (after much discussion and cajoling).
-It seems that Hunt and Annie argued a great deal (usually about money and her bookkeeping) and he described her often as ‘willful’.
-But he had invested – and continued to invest – a great deal of time and money into Annie’s education.
+Hunt convinced Annie to attend a school, after much discussion and cajoling.
+It seems that Hunt and Annie argued a great deal, usually about money and her bookkeeping.
+He described her often as ‘willful’.
+He had invested – and continued to invest – a great deal of time and money into Annie’s education.
 He even approached George Boyce and requested that Boyce give him the portrait that he had painted of Annie — saying that he wanted to marry Annie after her “education of both her mind and manners” was completed and he wanted to “destroy as far as was possible all traces of her former occupation.”
 In other words, he wanted to erase or “clean up” her past and destroy evidence that she had ever sat for any other artist.

-Hunt and Annie never married.
-They had several falling outs, so it is difficult to say what exactly caused them to break off the relationship.
-But at some point in time, Annie met and became friendly with Lord Ranelagh – who was much more exciting than the solid William Holman Hunt (and he had a title!)
+Hunt and Annie never married and due to their constant rifts, it is difficult to say what exactly caused them to break off the relationship.
+At some point in time, Annie met and became friendly with Lord Ranelagh, who was probably much more exciting than the solid William Holman Hunt.